toddaustin07/edgebridge/README.md

 ## Description
 The forwarding bridge server (subsequently referred to as 'server') is designed as a companion to SmartThings Edge drivers that (1) need to send HTTP requests to destinations outside of the LAN, and/or (2) need to be able to receive extemperaneous HTTP messages issued by LAN-based devices and applications.

 The server itself is simply a Python script that can be run on any 'always on' Windows/Linux/Mac/Raspberry Pi computer.
-The server is provided either as a 3.7x Python source script or a Windows executable program file.
+The server is provided as a 3.7x Python source script, a Windows executable program file, or a Raspberry Pi OS executable program file.
 It can read an optional configuration file created by the user (see below).

 The server includes these capabilities:
 ### 1. Forward HTTP requests from an Edge driver to any URL